KTXS-TV: KTXS-TV: Grayson Enterprises ownership

 Grayson Enterprises agreed to buy KPAR-TV from Texas Key Telecasting in January 1966; part of the sale agreement stipulated the abandonment of the microwave system lawsuit.
 The $625,000 sale was completed on June 23, and on July 1, the station changed its call sign to KTXS-TV ("K-Texas TV").
 Grayson promised to reactivate the Sweetwater studio, which had been previously shuttered, and add new video tape and color equipment.

 Grayson invested in two translators to expand KTXS-TV's reach.
 In 1969, it received approval to build a rebroadcaster at Brownwood.
 Two years later, on July 19, 1971, KTXS-TV installed translator K55AA in San Angelo, bringing that city the previously unseen ABC network; CBS programs were blacked out to protect KCTV there.
 In addition to providing ABC to San Angelo, the move derailed plans by SRC, Inc., to construct a new local station affiliated with the network.

 The operation of Grayson's Texas stations came into question by the FCC as early as 1971, when the commission fined KTXS-TV $5,000 for moving its studio from Sweetwater to Abilene.
 It defended the move as necessary to compete with KRBC-TV, the only Abilene station at the time, which told the FCC that much of the operation had been relocated anyway.
 In 1977, the FCC designated the licenses of all four Grayson stations, including KTXS-TV, for hearing.
 Two of the charges specifically concerned channel 12: the commission sought to ascertain whether Grayson lacked candor in its communications about the Abilene studio move, and the FCC cited the station as having engaged in the practice of "clipping", or running local commercials over network material.
 Grayson got a new way out of the hearings after the commission introduced the "distress sale" policy, which permitted a station facing possible revocation of its broadcast license to be sold a group that was minority-controlled.
 The sale had to be made at a price substantially below the station's market value.
 Grayson was given time to find qualified buyers for its four TV stations.

 While Grayson searched for a buyer, an ice storm collapsed the KTXS-TV tower at Trent, by this point 1000 ft high, on January 1, 1979.
 The top 650 ft separated and landed on the adjacent transmitter building, damaging the roof.
 In time to air the 1978 NFC Championship Game, KTXS-TV returned to the air on January 12, broadcasting from an antenna attached to the remaining 300 ft of the mast.
 The replacement tower was completed in January 1980.
-Also during this time, a third Abilene station, KTAB-TV (channel 32), was authorized and took the CBS affiliation, leaving KTXS-TV a sole ABC affiliate; by that time, channel 12 was already mostly airing ABC programming.
+Also during this time, a third Abilene station, KTAB-TV (channel 32), was authorized and took the CBS affiliation, leaving KTXS-TV a sole ABC affiliate.
+In the time before KTAB-TV went on the air, KTXS-TV had carried little CBS programming, with the notable exception of Dallas Cowboys football, and the full CBS lineup was only available locally on cable by way of KDFW in Dallas.